 - Weatherhead Women in Business

-Many Weatherhead MBA students draft their career plan before they arrive to campus and begin applying for internships their first semester in the program.
-They also access the Weatherhead Career Management Office’s career resources, participate in career fairs, attend employer information sessions on and off-campus, and take advantage of their personal networks as well as professional gatherings throughout the city of Cleveland.
+Weatherhead’s Career Management Office offers career resources, career fairs, employer information sessions on and off campus and professional gatherings throughout the city of Cleveland.
 Read more about Career Management.